 We recalled having heard of Fortune before, his story a remarkable one, but we had not heard of Hannah Davis who lived in Jaffrey from 1784 -1863.
 Davis’s story reveals an entrepreneurial spirit that still amazes today.

-In 1818, after both parents had passed, only-child Davis was “a spinster of thirty-four, almost penniless,”(Robinson) an unenviable situation, especially those days when occupational options for women were so limited.
+In 1818, after both parents had passed, only-child Davis was “a spinster of thirty-four, almost penniless,”(Robinson) an unenviable situation, especially in those days when occupational options for women were so limited.

 What was Davis to do?
 Somehow, she devised a plan to manufacture bandboxes (often called hatboxes).
 It may have been an idea she had been contemplating for a while or one quickly conjured under pressure.